4: When Chamber Pots Fly

 "That's it?
 Fine?" repeated Rory dubiously.

 "Would y'stop that?
 What're ye, a parrot?"
-Isaac pursed his lips then reluctantly offered, "This place, we call it the Commoner's Court."
+Isaac shook his head.
+"This place, we call it the Commoner's Court."